belugabehr/mdfs/mdfs-docs/README.md

 One of the clever things implemented with HDFS is block locality.
 That is, the central NameNode detects where the client is located and directs them to transfer data to the data nodes based on their location as well.
 With MDFS it is up to the client to determine block placement.

+### Data Consistency

+With the current implementation of MDFS, both reads and write requests are written to the WAL.
+In this way, consistency is guaranteed when one client writes to one table node and another client reads from another.
+The client read request will be a point-in-time consistent view of the entire data set.
+However, if there a table node is experiencing signicant Kafka consumer lag, relative to its peers, reads addressed to this node will block for extended periods of time until the read request is read from the WAL and processed.

+Since a file reads and writes happen in sequence, it is beneficial to keep the data sets maintained by each MDFS Pods small so that load can be better distributed.

+### Recovery Time

+Since an MDFS Pod has three or more instances of Kafka Brokers, MDFS Table Nodes, and ZooKeeper servers, there is minimal downtime in the event of a system failure.
+External clients can simply failover to still-active table node pod members, table nodes can reply on the fault-tolerance inherent in ZooKeeper and Kafka.

+Regenerated/repaired Pod members can easily re-join the pod.

 ### Architecture